Houston Lawyer for Executive Compensation

 Add to that your vision of yourself and what you can achieve.
 You know your capabilities better than anyone.
 Finally, like a good recipe, add a dash of risk!

 Clearly identifying these elements will place you in a better negotiating position.
-With a degree and graduate work in the field of psychology, I can help you analyze the company’s negotiators and to quantify your value.
-Your leverage is your value.
+Having a degree and graduate work in psychology, I can help you analyze the company’s negotiators and to quantify your value.
+Your value is a large part of your leverage.

 Get the Big Picture